-Table 2 (continued) S. No. Technique Time duration Testing objective Type of data 9 DQT [18] Time consuming This testing will be utilized when evaluating the data's quality.
-All the data 1 InT [22] Step by step checks For verifying the insert, update, and delete statements.
-Data of 0 ReT [23] Depend of data In order to evaluate the new functionality, modifications to database A Any 1 the transformation data will be made. type of data 1 Re-Testing [24] Depend on data This testing will be utilized to re-evaluate your code.
-Check everything Focus the mainly 2 SIT [22] Convenient in small system Individual testing of the system's components. on interfaces ces and 1 14 3 NaT [25] Time consuming To check front end output Include data various fields
+Table 2 Table 2 (continued) S. No. Technique Time duration Testing objective Type of data 9 DQT [18] Time consuming This testing will be utilized when evaluating the data's quality.
+All the data 10 InT [22] Step by step checks For verifying the insert, update, and delete statements.
+Data of database 11 ReT [23] Depend of data In order to evaluate the new functionality, modifications to the transformation data will be made.
+Any type of data 12 Re-Testing [24] Depend on data This testing will be utilized to re-evaluate your code.
+Check everything 13 SIT [22] Convenient in small system Individual testing of the system's components.
+Focus the mainly on interfaces and flow of data 14 NaT [25] Time consuming To check front end output Include data in various fields